Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor Nguyen Minh Tien, Deputy Director of the City Children's Hospital, said that during the Tet holidays, the City Children's Hospital continuously received many cases of children choking on foreign objects.
 On the afternoon of the 4th day of Tet (February 13), LPA (2 years old, living in Go Vap District, Ho Chi Minh City) was transferred to the hospital in a state of restlessness, crying, and a lot of mucus in her mouth.
 An hour before being admitted to the hospital, the child ate snakehead fish porridge, suddenly coughed, choked, vomited, and turned purple.
 Her family discovered this and immediately took her to the emergency room.

 A few days earlier, the hospital admitted N.D.A.
-(9 years old, residing in Giong Rieng, Kien Giang).
-Six hours before admission, the child accidentally swallowed a trumpet from a toy duck, and was otherwise fine, without choking or coughing.
-A few minutes later, the child drank water, coughed, and vomited food, without the trumpet.
-Upon arrival at the hospital, N.D.A. underwent a non-contrast chest CT scan, and the doctor discovered a hollow tube-shaped foreign body in the right intermediate bronchus.
+(9 years old, living in Giong Rieng, Kien Giang ).
+Six hours before being admitted to the hospital, he accidentally swallowed a trumpet from a toy duck, and afterwards he was fine, without choking or coughing.
+A few minutes later, he drank water, coughed, and vomited food, but without the trumpet.
+At the hospital, N.D.A. had a chest CT scan without contrast, and the doctor discovered a hollow tube-shaped foreign body in the right intermediate bronchus.

 Through the above cases, Dr. Tien recommends that parents should not let their children play, laugh while eating, or play with small toys, because young children often suck on toys, making them easily fall into the airways.
 They should also be careful with foods that can cause children to get foreign objects such as: peanuts, large fruit seeds, shrimp shells, crab shells... to limit unfortunate accidents from happening.